Mill Pond Falls, Newington

 Wait.
 Stop.
 No really, this time seriously stop.
 This claim makes no sense on any level.
 Where did it come from and how did it start?
 More importantly, how did it continue on to the point at which the claim stands today?

-I guess it’s sort of cute, but my rational mind can’t let go of how stupid it is too.
+I guess it’s sort of cute, but my rational mind can’t let go of how dumb it is too.
 The town has based many of its local celebrations around its famous waterfall including its most popular festival to date, the Newington Waterfall Festival.

 Let’s check my social media poll again: